Splashcard04/Map-Key/DOCS.md

 -   lookup: The lookup method to use for despawning objects.
 -   ids: The ids of your objects to despawn.
 -   restore: (Optional) Objects to restore after despawning.
 -   hardDespawn: (Optional) Object to despawn based on the `active` property.
-These objects canot be used later in your map, and will not be restored by `restore`.
+These objects can't be used later in your map and will not be restored by `restore`.

 ## Light Gradient